open-component-model/ocm/docs/reference/ocm_add_resource-configuration.md

     This OPTIONAL property can be used to specify the repository hint for the generated local artefact access.
 It is prefixed by the component name if it does not start with slash "/".

+  Options used to configure fields: <code>--inputVariants</code>, <code>--inputHint</code>

 - Input type <code>file</code>

   The path must denote a file relative the resources file.
   The content is compressed if the <code>compress</code> field is set to <code>true</code>.